yuchuan1/eddie-workspace/libs/react-code-editor/code-editor-migration-spec.md

 ## Overview

-This document outlines the migration plan for converting the Angular-based Holmes Code Editor library to a React library within the Nx workspace.
+This document outlines the migration plan for converting an Angular-based internal Code Editor library to a React library within the Nx workspace.
 The Angular library is a powerful CodeMirror-based Python code editor with syntax highlighting, execution capabilities, and output management.

 ## Source Analysis